 At Adept your son or daughter will receive the benefit of:

-- An instructor with 30+ years of driving experience (over 1.5 million kms) in all driving conditions.
+- The instructor has 30+ years of driving experience (over 1.5 million kms) in all driving conditions.

 - 20+ years of providing student tuition, from learner drivers to the provision of highly advanced driving courses for VIP protection security staff.